What traits make a great Director?

-- Follow the instructions provided by the Director of Junior Activities and other staff members.
+- Follow the instructions provided by the Director of Junior Shows, Director of Education & Outreach and other staff members.

 - Refrain from “back-stabbing” anyone.
 Stamp out gossip!

 - Accept invitations as outlined and approved by the Director of Junior Shows and the Director of Education & Outreach.

 - Follow accepted standards of behavior and etiquette in public places.